 The summer after my son Gordie turned 1, I started looking around the internet for fun playgrounds to take him to.
 I was really frustrated with how little information I could find.
 At best I could find a list or two of 10 or so playgrounds with a short description and no pictures.
 So I decided that if I couldn’t find the information I wanted, I’d create it.
 Once the winter hit, I thought it would be fun to carry on by looking at indoor places to play too.
-Now Calgary Playground Review also covers many things including family friendly places to eat, attractions and travel.
+Now Calgary Playground Review also covers many things including family friendly places to eat, ice cream, attractions and travel.

 Why are there so few kids on the playgrounds?

 It’s a bit of a trade off with my photos, I try not to take identifiable pictures of other people’s kids and avoid having them in the shot at all of I can.
 They definitely look more fun with lots of kids playing on them but I try to respect other people’s privacy while I am out photographing.

 Sometimes we go early when the parks are less busy and sometimes I just have to be strategic and wait until I can get a clear shot.
 You would be surprised how many kids were actually at the park sometimes even though they aren’t in the photos.

 Why do you have so many more playgrounds reviewed in some areas of the city compared to others?